data301-2020-winter2/course-project-group_1008/.ipynb_checkpoints/README-checkpoint.md

 Details for Milestone are available on Canvas (left sidebar, Course Project) or [here](https://firas.moosvi.com/courses/data301/project/milestone01.html).

-## Research Question:
+## Research Questions:

 *To what extent does the location of a meteor affect its found versus seen status?*
+    *Does the weight or composition of the meteor affect its found versus seen status?*

 ## Description of Topic: